What Does CPR Stand For And Why Is It Important | CPR Meaning

 CPR should be performed when a victim has suffered a cardiac arrest, caused when the electrical activity in the victim’s heart goes haywire.
 This causes the heart to stop beating.
 The point of CPR with cardiac arrest is to physically pump the heart through the chest, causing it to partially restore the flow of oxygenated blood to the brain until the medical emergency team arrives.

-A situation in which oxygen may be prevented from reaching the lungs includes:
+A situation in which oxygen is prevented from reaching the lungs includes:

 • Poisoning